iverks/numfys/fractal_drum/report/report.md

 I don't think solving at level 5 is practical for such an iterative process, but it takes XXX s and uses 1.7 GB memory which is about a tenth of my RAM
 Solving at level 6 would not be practical.

+Note: coming back here from the future to note that when extracting more eigenvalues (before 10, now 400) the memory usage increases significantly.

 ### What problems do we have with increasing level

 In order to solve at a higher level we would need to reduce the ram usage and the cpu time.